Chessence

 Chessence is a chess variant invented by Jim Winslow in 1989.
-The board is a 6×9 rectangle of squares with eight squares missing (blackened out in the diagram).
+The board is a 6×9 rectangle of squares with eight squares missing.
 Each player has a king and nine men with initial setup as shown, including three men initially not yet in play at the side of the board.
 To win, a player must checkmate or stalemate the opponent.

 Game rules

 In Chessence, kings do not move and must remain fixed on their starting squares the entire game.
 (Thus, a king is unable to move out of check.)
 A man has capability to move based on its relative position to other friendly men on the board, as follows: